dibyendumajumdar/nanojit/README.md

 ### Jumps and Labels
 The instruction set requires setting labels as jump targets.
 There is no concept of basic blocks as in LLVM, but a basic block can be simulated by having a sequence of code with a label at the beginning and a jump at the end.

 The code generator inserts the next instruction into the _current_ position within the LIR buffer.
-You may not yet have the target insruction defined yet as most jumps are forward jumps.
+You may not yet have the target instruction defined yet as most jumps are forward jumps.
 Hence following procedure must be followed:

 * When you need to insert a jump, initially set jump target to NULL.
 This is okay.
 But keep track somewhere (e.g. in a memory structure) the logical target (e.g. the label name) for that jump target.
 * Assign labels to the start of each basic block as you generate code for each basic block - these will become jump targets.
 Maintain a map of labels names to instructions.